bridgecrew-perf6/API-deployment-8/README.md

 **Important points to note:**
 * All optional features have a default null value, which is coverted to False or 0, for the prediction model.
 * The category names are converted to match the feature names of the training dataset to avoid conflicts.
 * Location data; Using Google APIs, the feature `full-address` is parsed and `longitude` & `latitude` fatures extracted, which are very important for better prediction accuracy.
-* Dummy values are created to convert catgorical and boolean values, and create corresponding features as expected by the prediction model.
+* Dummy values are created for catgorical and boolean values, for the prediction model.

 The preprocessing step returns a `json_input_cleaned` output.